MaiNguyen5306/freddie-mac-credit-risk/README.md

 # Freddie Mac Credit Risk: Probability of Default Modeling and Independent Testing

+**Freddie Mac**, formally known as the Federal Home Loan Mortgage Corporation, is a U.S. government-sponsored enterprise that purchases mortgages from lenders and helps support the availability of mortgage funding.
+Borrowers generally receive their loans from banks or other lenders rather than directly from Freddie Mac.

 This project uses Freddie Mac Single-Family Loan-Level sample data to estimate the probability that a mortgage will experience a serious payment failure within its first 24 months.
 For this analysis, **default** is operationally defined as a loan becoming at least three monthly payments past due or entering **real-estate-owned (REO)** status, meaning the lender or mortgage investor has taken ownership of the property after foreclosure.

 The model uses only information available when the loan was originated, such as credit score, debt-to-income ratio, loan-to-value ratio, interest rate, loan amount, and property characteristics.